Ximmerse/SDK-legacy/Tools/README.md

 ## <a name="anchor-CrossInputManager"></a>6 CrossInputManager Tool - <kbd>Mobile -> CrossInputManager.apk</kbd>
 Similar to [CrossInputManager](#anchor-crossinputmanager) tool on PC, you can use this tool with OR without the X-Hawk.
 Essentially, this tool allows you to test if the X-Cobra and X-Swift is functioning properly on your mobile device.
 The tool provides the following information:

-1. X-Cobra's input data ++via X-Hawk connection++.
+1. X-Cobra's input data **via X-Hawk connection**.
-2. X-Cobra's input data ++via Bluetooth connection++ to mobile device (without X-Hawk) – see *Bluetooth Setting* above.
+2. X-Cobra's input data **via Bluetooth connection** to mobile device (without X-Hawk) – see *Bluetooth Setting* above.
-3. X-Swift's input data ++via Bluetooth connection++ to mobile device (without X-Hawk) – see *Bluetooth Setting* above.
+3. X-Swift's input data **via Bluetooth connection** to mobile device (without X-Hawk) – see *Bluetooth Setting* above.

 <div align = center>
 <img src="imgs/CrossInputManager.png" >
 </div>

 ## <a name="anchor-CardboardTest"></a>7 Cardboard Test - <kbd>Mobile -> CardboardTest.apk</kbd>
-The Cardboard Test is a basic demo that shows the position and rotation of the X-Cobra when connected to your mobile device ++via the X-Hawk++.
+The Cardboard Test is a basic demo that shows the position and rotation of the X-Cobra when connected to your mobile device **via the X-Hawk**.

 <div align = center>
 <img src="imgs/CardboardTest.png" >